webuiprovider/siteWhisper/content/docs/part-1/HTML.md

 ---
 ## HYPER TEXT MARKUP LANGUAGE (HTML).

-Since as we said, computer understands things differently, there is a need for several different ways to interpret things.
+Since as we said, the computer understands things differently, there is a need for different ways to interpret things.

 HTML... interesting, what it could be.